Briana McDonagh

 Unconditional — what this means

 Auction bids are unconditional.
 The moment you are the successful bidder, you are legally committed to the purchase.
-There is no opportunity to add a finance condition or building inspection clause — these must all be completed before auction day.
+There is no opportunity to add a finance condition or building report condition — these must all be completed before auction day.
 You cannot pull out without significant consequences.

 What to do before bidding

-Have your pre-approval confirmed with your lender.
+Get an unconditional finance approval from your mortgage adviser.
 Arrange a building inspection before the auction.
 Get a LIM report.
 Review the sale and purchase agreement with your lawyer.
 Only then should you register to bid — and set a firm limit before you walk in.

 If it passes in